Chapter 3:

 “My name’s Vivian.
 What’s yours, strange priest?”

 “I’m Shinko.”
 I sat down in front of the pulpit, leaning my back against it.
 “And as I was saying, you are welcome to stay here for as long as you need to.
 The church’s arms are wide open.
 You don’t need to worry about me reporting you to the authorities.”
-I was really hoping that she’d decide to stay so that I could get more information.
+I hoped that she’d decide to stay so that I could get more information about where I was from her.

 “Shinko is an odd name.
 Are you from the northern countries?”